This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I use another type of flour?

 This recipe was specifically developed for almond flour, which has a higher fat content compared to most other flours.
-Be sure to try Coconut Flour Brownies, Oat Flour Brownies, Avocado Brownies, or Almond Butter Brownies for some alternatives.
+Be sure to try Coconut Flour Brownies, Oat Flour Brownies, or Almond Butter Brownies for some alternatives.

 Can I make them egg-free?